stephen-howell/Azure-Java-VSCode/SettingupVSCodeDevEnv.md

    1. https://chocolatey.org/docs/installation
 7. The following how-to can be done directly on your main device or on the VM, it does not matter particularly.

+### How-to: Simplify installing Windows software from a shell with Chocolately
+On Windows 10, start an **administrator** shell and install [Chocolately](https://chocolatey.org/docs/installation) and remember to close the shell once installed!

 ### How-to: Install Java Development Kit 8
 The Java Development Kit we are using is **Azul Zulu for Azure - Enterprise Edition JDK** https://docs.microsoft.com/en-gb/azure/java/jdk/java-jdk-install
 1. On Windows, download and run the .msi: